 Though the crew prefers to anchor, there are times that a stop in a marina is needed.
 Such experiences are not usually noteworthy, but Osprey Marina is an exception.
 The new docks on the canal leading to the marina provided an environment not unlike an anchorage - quiet and natural surroundings.

 Critters seem to be involved in the more enjoyable experiences on this journey.
 Next to the marina was a field of goats.
 A trip to feed the baby goats brought this billy to the fore.

 Friends along the way expand as you cruise the waterways.
 At Osprey, Liz and Jim Strong parked Vagabond next to Last Dance.
 It was soon learned that these Texans had cruised with other DeFevers and that cruising styles and interests were similar.
-Sharing an achorage at Bird Island, right on the North Carolina/South Carolina state line, followed.
+Sharing an anchorage at Bird Island, right on the North Carolina/South Carolina state line, followed.

 Barefoot in Myrtle Beach

 No, that is not a description of the footware chosen by the crew (although that would be accurate), it is the name of the marina and town where the Silver Boots crew had invited Last Dance for a visit.
-Food and drink seems to always be involved in shared activities with Jim and Pam, and this invite was no different.
+Food and drink seem to always be involved in shared activities with Jim and Pam, and this invite was no different.
 The marina was having a pig picking on this date.